syio27/blood-count-backend/README.md

 **Introduction**

-  BloodCount is a game in test format to establish the patience disease and provide right treatment.
-The primary goal of this project is to provide an efficient and user-friendly platform for students, supervisors, and admins to conduct and manage exams seamlessly.
+  BloodCount is a game in test format to establish the patience disease.
+The primary goal of this project is to provide an efficient and user-friendly platform for students, supervisors, and admins/root to conduct and manage exams seamlessly.

 **Features**
 - User roles: Student, Supervisor, Administrator and Root